Eunuch: Arabian Peninsula

-For several centuries, Muslim Eunuchs were tasked with honored roles in Medina and Mecca.
-They are thought to have been instituted in their role there by Salah ad-Deen Ayubi, but perhaps earlier.
-Their tasks included caring for the Prophet Muhammad's tomb, maintaining borders between males and females where needed, and keeping order in the sacred spaces.
+For several centuries, Muslim eunuchs were tasked with honored roles in Medina and Mecca.
+They are thought to have been instituted in their role there by Saladin, but perhaps earlier.
+Their tasks included caring for the Prophet's Tomb, maintaining borders between males and females where needed, and keeping order in the sacred spaces.
 They were highly respected in their time and remained there throughout the Ottoman Empire's control of the area and afterward.
 In the present day, it is reported that only a few remain.